FarhanFardid/Kids_Heaven_Front_End/README.md

 ### Live Site Link: [https://kids-heaven-client.web.app/]

 # Kids Heaven
-## Welcome to Kids Heaven, your ultimate destination for exploring a wide variety of toys!
+## Welcome to Kids Heaven, a full Stack (MERN) Toy shop website.
+It is your ultimate destination for exploring a wide variety of toys.
 This toy website provides users with an immersive experience similar to browsing through a real toy shop.
 With Firebase authentication, users can sign up and log in securely, gaining access to all available toys.
 Users can also perform user-specific CRUD operations, including adding, updating, and deleting toys.
 Additionally, toys are categorized based on their category for easy navigation and user can serach for toys by entering a toy name in the search bar.

 ### Features:
 i.
 Firebase Authentication: Secure user authentication system provided by Firebase.